Coey-M2/Coey-M2.github.io/_pages/projects.md

 Welcome to the projects page.
 Below is a list of games and other projects i have done.

-Below i will have two videos to two diffrent game projects i have deigned, while there is other pages if you want to learn more about said projects.
+Below i will have two videos too two diffrent game projects i have designed and developed, while there is other pages if you want to learn more about said projects.

 My first 3D greyboxing showcase
 {% include video id="cCggGn3NraA" provider="youtube" %}